 Bali is a paradise for budget travelers.
-In Indonesia, Bali is one of the hubs for travelers, honeymooners, and yoga lovers, places like Ubud and Kuta, which is calmer, cheaper, and less-busy island and you will fall in love with!
+In Indonesia, Bali is one of the hubs for travelers, honeymooners, and yoga lovers, places like Ubud and Kuta, which is a calmer, cheaper, and less-busy island that you will fall in love with!

-You’ll get to see the best cool surf spots, various waterfalls, buzzing nightlife, l clear blue waters, active volcanos that you can trek, colorful coral, there’s a lot Bali offers.
+You’ll get to see the best cool surf spots, various waterfalls, buzzing nightlife, clear blue waters, active volcanos that you can trek, and colorful coral, there’s a lot Bali offers.

-This blog gives you a complete guide of Bali and money-saving tips to experience the best.
+This blog gives you a complete guide to Bali and money-saving tips to experience the best.

 The Best Time to Visit Bali

 Bali has the best of seasons all around the year.
-However, the best time to visit Bali is April and October, the peak tourist season starts from July to August, October to March that experiences rainfall.
+However, the best time to visit Bali is April and October, the peak tourist season starts from July to August, and October to March which experiences rainfall.
 Avoid visiting in January which is the coldest and the wettest month.

 What to Do in Bali on a Budget Travel?

 There are various things you can do on a budget.
 Being affordable is one of the factors in Bali, except for the flight fares that are high, there are many fun things to do that won’t charge you a lot.

 - Walk around the beaches and malls, Tuban, Kuta, Sanur, and Nusa Dua have additional walking paths and experience the gorgeous sunrise and sunsets, these beaches have the best scenic views and are comparatively quiet.

 - Best for people who want to learn surfing!
 You’ll find surfers around the world keeping hearts at their sleeves.